gelvinp/rcalc-gd/README.md

 You can type `\help` to open a help window, describing how to use RCalc, and listing all commands, operators, and units supported.

 For more information about RCalc, [see the GitHub repo](https://github.com/gelvinp/rcalc).

+This plugin relies on the [GDExtension Bindings](https://github.com/gelvinp/rcalc-gdextension) for RCalc.